Blog

 Next is Naomi Klein, another prominent Canadian activist of Jewish background reflecting on antisemitism and militant Zionism, culminating in the idea of "an international left rooted in values that side with the child over the gun every single time".
 The piece was originally posted in The Guardian, but should that link ever disappear, I've preserved it here.

-Then there's the CNN interview with the nurse from Médecins Sans Frontières who recently returned from Gaza and is desperate to return.
+Then there's the CNN interview with the nurse from Médecins Sans Frontières who recently returned from Gaza and is desperate to go back.
 It's a remarkable interview.
 Just watch it.

 Via YouTube